Image Quality Assessment Using Machine Learning

 Deep CNN-Based Blind Image Quality Predictor (DIQA)

-Navigating the complexities of Image Quality Assessment bears its unique challenges, one of the most notable being the taxing task of tagging images.
+Navigating the complexities of Image Quality Assessment bears its unique challenges, one of the most notable is the taxing task of tagging images.
 However, the developers of the Deep CNN-Based Blind Image Quality Predictor (DIQA) ingeniously bypassed this obstacle by implementing a two-step training process that benefits from large data volumes.

 Overall_flowchart_of_DIQA_778d98ab55.png